raystack/optimus/docs/docs/rfcs/20220216_improving_time_and_flow_of_deployment.md

 * Continue to build the tree.

 #### Job Deletion
-* Instead of doing the dependency resolution, before deleting a job, there will be a check to job_dependency table whether there is a record with this job ID as an upstream (dependency).
+Instead of doing the dependency resolution, before deleting a job, there will be a check to job_dependency table whether there is a record with this job ID as an upstream (dependency).

+#### Resource Deployment
+* Identify the modified Resources
+* External datastore will decide if the modified resource requires dependency resolution (example for BQ view)
+* Job service will run the dependency resolution if needed & persist the dependencies
+* Load all dependencies for all jobs in the entire project
+* Continue on the priority resolution and other processes to deploy the affected jobs

+#### Resource Deletion
+At this time, resource deletion is not supported.
+However, we can enable this and validate whether a job is available for this resource or not.

 ### Other Thoughts: